thegetty/quire/packages/11ty/_plugins/common-tags/README.md

 ### Example

-When using `oneLine`, a structure like this
+Using `oneLine` on a multi-line string literal like the following,

 ```html
 <span>